Politics in Mrs Dalloway

 Peter Walsh’s observations about Richard Dalloway’s ‘public-spirited, British Empire, tariff-reform, governing-class spirit’ are the most overt approaches to what is traditionally understood as ‘politics’, and, indeed, the political situation in postwar Britain is an important element of Woolf’s novel, as we will see.
 Beyond that understanding, though, the lecture will explore how Woolf demonstrates in Mrs Dalloway that politics is a system of power relations in which all of its characters are caught, from Clarissa to Septimus, Miss Kilman to Peter, Rezia to Elizabeth.

-Live online lecture and seminar with Mark Hussey, Pace University
+Live online lecture and seminar with Mark Hussey, retired Professor of Pace University

 Saturday 23 November 2024